Falmouth Lifeboat Station

+Falmouth Lifeboat Station can be found in a building shared with HM Coastguard in the heart of Falmouth Docks, on Tinners Lane in Falmouth, a Port town approximately 11 mi due south of Truro, sitting on the western shore of Carrick Roads, the River Fal estuary, on the south-east coast of the county of Cornwall, England.

+A lifeboat station was established at Falmouth in 1867 by the Royal National Lifeboat Institution (RNLI).

+The station currently operates a All-weather lifeboat, 13-56 Decibel Too (ON 1363), on station since 2025, and a Inshore lifeboat, Robina Nixon Chard (B-916), on station since 2019.

 History

 Falmouth is situated on the Carrick Roads, a large natural harbour on the south coast of Cornwall.
 It developed as a port for packet boats in the seventeenth century.
 These moved elsewhere in the 1850s but a new commercial dockyard was founded in 1860.

 A committee was set up in 1865 to request the RNLI to station a lifeboat at Falmouth.
 A wooden lifeboat house was sanctioned and constructed near the recently constructed docks, being opened on 28 August 1867.
 The building cost £158 and a 10-oared lifeboat was built in London at a cost of £280.
 This was paid for by money raised in Gloucester and the boat had been named City of Gloucester in that city on 9 April that year.
 It was brought to Falmouth soon afterwards but the boathouse was not yet ready for use.
 Another £98 10s paid for a carriage that enabled the boat to be transported to the best launch site for any particular rescue.

 In 1901 the local secretary informed the crew that their services would no longer be required after 20 April; there was concern about their conduct at launchings.

 In 1918 the RNLI's lease on the land at the docks was terminated and the lifeboat was moved to moorings in the main harbour.
 A boarding boat was provided to enable the crew to reach their boat.